 Results only show that amphetamine was in your system at the time of the test.
 A positive test result should be confirmed by a lab.
 Doctors diagnose amphetamine use disorder only after a physical exam.
 This includes taking your personal history and talking with you.
 If you have a problem with amphetamine use, your doctor can suggest treatment for addiction, drug use disorder, or depression.

 This test requires a urine sample to be tested in a lab.

 This test poses no known risk.

-The results of your test may affect your ability to obtain a driver's license, get a job, or participate in the military or certain sports.
+The results of your test may affect your ability to get a driver's license or a job, join the military, or play certain sports.

 In some cases, it's possible to get a positive test result even if you do not take amphetamines.
 This is called a false positive.
-Test results have come back positive because patients used a Vicks inhaler or have taken certain antihistamines or cold medications.
-You may also get a false positive if you use the drug bupropion for depression or to help you quit smoking.
+Test results may come back positive if you have taken certain antihistamines, nasal inhalers, or cold medicines.
+You may also get a false positive if you take certain medicines for depression.
+These include tricyclic medicines, quetiapine, and bupropion.
 Talk with your health care provider about whether the prescription and over-the-counter drugs you take could cause a false positive test result.

 You do not need to prepare for this test.

 Bayhealth is Southern Delaware’s healthcare leader with hospitals in Dover and in Milford.
 Bayhealth provides a wide range of medical services, including cardiovascular, cancer, orthopaedics and rehabilitation, pediatrics, respiratory care, sleep care, surgical weight loss and women’s services.